 Camping is a whole lot comfier than it used to be.
 Today, you can take home comforts with you.
-All you need is a portable power station and a solar panel and you’re practically glamping!
+All you need is a portable power station and a solar panel.
 In this blog post, we’ll dive into some things you need to know when shopping for a portable solar panel for camping, how you can use them, and then round it off with some solar panel recommendations.

 Why should I use a solar panel for camping?

 With 97% of campers now taking tech with them on trips, comfort has become something you don’t need to sacrifice while out in the sticks.
 Think coffee machines, hot plates, or even projectors to watch a movie.
 Just charge up your portable power station via a camping solar panel and you can power it all.